BeataChu/JDI-parallel-template/README.md

 # JDI Light project template - parallel execution
-Template for running tests based on JDI framework in a multy-threaded mode To run new UI test automation just download and open this project Powered by [JDI Light](https://github.com/jdi-testing/jdi-light) and Selenium
+Template for running tests based on JDI framework in a multi-thread mode To run new UI test automation just download and open this project Powered by [JDI Light](https://github.com/jdi-testing/jdi-light) and Selenium